 We actively encourage enquiries from potential franchisees who are no longer prepared to work for an hourly wage, but would prefer some control over their professional and financial life.
-We have dozens of prime locations waiting.
+We have prime locations waiting.
 Please call to discuss your geographic exclusivity.

 Please take your time and look carefully at this site and consider the commitment required.
 Then please contact me directly by telephone or email so we can discuss how we proceed in building your school.

 I look forward to welcoming you to our fast-growing team.

 Simon Moran arrived in Japan in late 1995 and began working at a small English school.
 He established Modern English in 1998.
 A contributing writer and editor to the now-defunct Kansai Time Out since 1998, Simon published his first book, We are Nippon, through S. U. Press in 2002.
 An article Simon wrote on the teaching industry in Japan was published on the Guardian Unlimited website.
 His blog is here.

 Referees can be supplied.